cartant/ts-action/README.md

 }
 ```

-Or, the package's `isType` method can be used to narrow the action's type using `if` statements, like this:
+Or, the package's `isType` function can be used to narrow the action's type using `if` statements, like this:

 ```ts
 import { action, isType, payload } from "ts-action";